-After this offering, we will have outstanding 24,410,085 shares of common stock based on the number of shares outstanding as of December 31, 2012, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus.
+After this offering, we will have outstanding shares of common stock based on the number of shares outstanding as of December 31, 2012.
 This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 Of the remaining shares, shares are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold after the offering as described under the "Shares Eligible for Future Sale."

 Substantially all of our existing stockholders, optionholders, restricted stock unit holders and warrantholders are subject to lock-up agreements with the underwriters of this offering that restrict their ability to transfer shares of our common stock or securities convertible into or exercisable or exchangeable for shares of our common stock for at least 180 days from the date of this prospectus.
 The lock-up agreements limit the number of shares of common stock that may be sold immediately following the public offering.
-Subject to certain limitations, approximately 17,090,085 shares will become eligible for sale upon expiration of the lock-up period, as calculated and described in more detail in the section entitled "Shares Eligible for Future Sale."
+Subject to certain limitations, approximately-shares will become eligible for sale upon expiration of the lock-up period, as calculated and described in more detail in the section entitled "Shares Eligible for Future Sale."
 In addition, shares issued or issuable upon exercise of options, restricted stock units and warrants vested as of the expiration of the lock-up period will be eligible for sale at that time.
 Sales of stock by these stockholders could have a material adverse effect on the trading price of our common stock.